 This Pro Bono program supplements the Law Center’s tradition of integrating classroom experiences with the real-world workplace.
 These services play a critical role in shaping professional values and creating an environment that instills a sense of moral responsibility in all students.

-The Public Defender is a student publication featuring articles on the latest Law Center news, updates, and trends in the fields of law study and practice.
-The Public Defender is published twice a semester.
-The editor of this publication is elected by the students during student elections held each spring.
+The Public Defender is a student publication featuring articles on the latest Law Center and local Baton Rouge news, social justice issues, and trends in the fields of law study and practice.

 Student Bar Association - SBA